41pha1/spicetify-extensions/romaji-lyrics/README.md

 ```

 ## Usage
-Simply open the lyrics for a Japanese Song and Romaji Lyrics will convert the songtext within seconds.
+Simply open the lyrics for a Japanese Song and Romaji Lyrics will convert the songtext.

-Control options are planned in future updates.
+You can toggle the conversion by pressing ctrl + tab.

 ## Credit